rs3zhzk1/hugo-new/content/authors/runrenzhou/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include eating and playing with Xiaomi.
+bio: My research interests include eating orange and playing with Xiaomi.

 interests:
 - Artificial Intelligence